-One of the leaders of the firm’s Corporate Governance litigation practice, David Wales prosecutes a variety of derivative, class, and private litigation arising from breaches of fiduciary duty and other misconduct by boards of directors and senior executives at public companies.
+One of the leaders of the firm’s Corporate Governance litigation practice, David Wales prosecutes a variety of derivative, class, and private actions arising from breaches of fiduciary duty, breach of contractual obligations, conflicted transactions, and other misconduct by boards of directors and senior executives at public companies.

 He is an experienced trial attorney who has recovered billions of dollars on behalf of his institutional investor clients.
 A former Assistant United States Attorney for the Southern District of New York, David has tried numerous cases both as a prosecutor and in private practice.

 David’s current and recent cases include the following:

 - In re CVR Refining, LP Unitholder Litigation – class action seeking more than $200 million in damages for minority unitholders of CVR Refining, L.P. (the “Partnership”), who were forced out an unfair price by the controlling entities of the Partnership.
 Co-lead trial counsel for the case which was tried before the Chancellor of the Delaware Court of Chancery and is currently in post-trial briefing;

 - In re Walmart, Inc. – derivative action against the controlling stockholders, Board of Directors and senior executive officers for breach of fiduciary duties for Walmart’s failure to comply with the law and regulations for the (i) distribution and dispensing of opioids and (ii) reporting of suspicious orders of opioids.
 This action was filed after winning the books and records trial;

 - In re McKesson Corporation Derivative Action – derivative action against the board of directors and senior executive officers for breach of fiduciary duties, and for failure to exercise oversight of McKesson’s compliance with the law and regulations for distribution of opioids and reporting of suspicious orders.
 Settlement of $175 million plus corporate governance reforms;